tayfuntayfun/Code-Your-Future-A_Team/README.md

 Here is my other contribution

-After luch we started to collobrate again
+After luch we started to collobrate again.

+Another chance @1528